13 Cold & Flu Prevention Tips

 - Stay put.
 The CDC recommends staying home from school or the office until your fever is gone for 24 hours.
 The rest will do you good – and healthy people everywhere will thank you.

 - Hang in there – it’s just a few days.
 Cold-weather colds tend to last five to seven days, but warm-weather versions can hang around for weeks.
 (That’s because summer rhinoviruses can be complicated by enterovirus, a similar but longer-lasting illness.)
-But this is cold weather season, so take heart – you’ll probably feel better in just a few.
+But this is cold weather season, so take heart – you’ll probably feel better in just a few days.